 The Best Way to Experience These Christmas Traditions in Hawaii

-You can enjoy unique Christmas and New Year’s traditions that you can’t experience anywhere else, and create priceless memories with your family while you’re there.
+You can enjoy unique Christmas and New Year’s traditions that you can’t experience anywhere else, and create priceless memories with your family for a Hawaiian Christmas while you’re there.